Sonnet 83: Structure

 Sonnet 83 is an English or Shakespearean sonnet, which has three quatrains, followed by a final rhyming couplet.
-It follows the rhyme scheme ABAB CDCD EFEF GG and is composed in iambic pentameter, a metre of five feet per line, with two syllables in each foot accented weak/strong.
+It follows the rhyme scheme ABBA ABBA CDCD EE and is composed in iambic pentameter, a metre of five feet per line, with two syllables in each foot accented weak/strong.
 Most of the lines are examples of regular iambic pentameter, including the 7th line: